django-fluent/django-fluent-contents/docs/cms.rst

 The features include:

 * Detecting placeholders from a Django template.
-* Automaticaly rearrange content items when the layout changes.
+* Automatically rearrange content items when the layout changes.
 * Allow usage with any parent model.

 In the source distribution, see the ``example.simplecms`` package for a working demonstration.